EbrSiami/VostokOS/README.md

+# After the war started, my whole world fell apart.
+I’m still in the hospital today, April 23, 2026, and I still can’t feel one of my legs.
+If you’re seeing this, I’d appreciate your prayers.
+If I’m ever able to return to a normal life—something I can only dream of right now—I promise to finish this project…

-# I dedicate the line-by-line code I wrote to develop this operating system to Sergei Korolev :)
+## I dedicate the line-by-line code I wrote to develop this operating system to Sergei Korolev :)

 This OS will be my first attempt at developing everything from scratch.